-- CE-I-Child Psychology.
+CE-I-Child Psychology.
 This course deals with the normal growth and development of the child, tracing the outstanding characteristics through the different periods of the unfolding life.
 A study is made of the forces of life building as well as the phases and fields of the religious education of the child.
 Value, 2 semester hours.
 Required in Christian Education Course.
+Offered in 1940-41.

-Offered in 1938-39 as an evening course. - CE-II-Principles and Methods of Teaching.
-This course deals with the fundamental principles of teaching and typical methods which may be used in Bible School work.
+CE-II-Principles and Methods of Teaching.
+This course deals with the fundamental principles of teaching and typical methods which may be used in Bible school work.
 A study of the pedagogy of Jesus is made with a twofold aim: to see how He taught and to apply His methods.
 Value, 2 semester hours.
 Required in Christian Education Course.
-Offered in 1939-40. - CE-III-Sunday School Administration.
+Offered in 1939-40.

+CE-III-Sunday School Administration.
 This course deals with the organization and working of the Sunday School.
 Its officers, their duties, and the principles for growth designed to make this educational agency all that it ought to be in a community are studies of this course.
 Text: "The Sunday School in Action" by Benson.
 Required in the Christian Education Course.
 Value, 1 semester hour.
+Offered in 1940-41.

-Offered in 1938-39 as an evening course. - CE-IV-Summer Bible School Administration.
-This course deals with this educational agency of the church as Course III deals with the Sunday School.
+CE-IV-Summer Bible School Administration.
+This course deals with this educational agency of the church as Course III deals with the Sunday school.
 The need and value of such a school and how to organize, promote, and conduct it are studied.
-Text: "How To Conduct a Church Vacation School" by Gage.
 Required in the Christian Education Course.
 Value, 1 semester hour.
+Offered in 1940-41.

-Offered in second semester, 1938-39. - CE-V-Bible Story Telling.
+CE-V-Bible Story Telling.
 This course presents the underlying principles of story telling and the best methods used by the successful story teller.
 Some time is devoted to practice which is essential to those acquiring the art.
 Required of students specializing in children's work in the Christian Education Course.
 Value, 1 semester hour.
-Offered second semester, 1939-40. - CE-VI-Church Supervision.
+Offered second semester, 1939-40.

+CE-VI-Church Supervision.
 A course designed to give the student suggestive plans for efficient organization of the church in all its departments, and to acquaint him with the best methods and means by which the church can perform her God-given task.
 Required of students specializing in administrative work.
 Value, 1 semester hour.
-Offered in 1939-40. - CE-VII-Psychology.
+Offered in 1939-40.

+CE-VII-Psychology.
 For description see Philosophy III.
 Required of students specializing in adult work.
-Value, 3 semester hours. - CE-VIII-Student Efficiency.
+Value, 3 semester hours.

+CE-VIII-Student Efficiency.
 The aim of this course is to acquaint the student with the fundamental laws which underlie effective study.
 The theme of the course is How To Study.
 Effective methods, conditions, and attitudes of study receive major emphasis.
 It is practical in its application, leaving the student with definite principles which can be applied in any field of intellectual endeavor.
 Required.
 Value, 1 semester hour.
 Offered in the first semester of each year.

+Twenty-four